 The ABE Program’s mission is to provide students with educational and workforce training opportunities to enhance their lives as individuals, workers, and members of the community.
 Students can access courses designed to support development of basic literacy skills, English-language acquisition, GED preparation and short-term career training programs.
 Students interested in registering for ABE classes must be at least 18 years old and fully withdrawn from public school.
-Students who are 16, 17, and 18 and are receiving or have completed home school instruction are also eligible with proper documentation.

 Program Registration Requirements